 GMOs - Genetically Modified Organisms

 What is a GMO?
-And why is genetic engineering important?

-Genetic engineering allows scientists to insert desired traits or features into an organism – enhancing a crop’s resistance, for instance, or promoting photosynthesis.
 This artificial manipulation of DNA would never happen in nature.
 It replaces the traditional method of selective breeding, a common and completely safe practice used by growers.

 Why is genetic engineering important?